Long-term Recovery is Our Goal

 Coinciding with the teachings of 12 step programs like Alcoholics Anonymous, our residents learn to exemplify traits such as integrity, diligence, tolerance, patience and open-mindedness.
 Everything from our morning chores to the highly individualized programs assigned to individuals to conquer fears or practice selflessness, serve to allow our residents to find their best selves.
 However, the real fabric of our success stems from a culture of peer accountability, allowing residents to become truly involved in one another’s recovery.
 Through structural facets that emulate or resemble the stressors and responsibilities of everyday life, the young men of Miracle House Foundation leave with a comprehensive knowledge of how to navigate an unpredictable world with grace and dignity.
 Developed over the course of 30+ years, our structure provides an ideal environment which has proven to help countless addicts and alcoholics to achieve long-term sobriety.

 Alcoholism: The Family Disease

-We believe that addiction and alcoholism affects the entire family and loved ones involved.
-The men in Miracle House Foundation learn to show up for their families, redefine their relationships, and become a source of strength for the people that care about them.
+We believe that drug addiction and alcoholism affects the entire family and loved ones involved.
+The men at our Los Angeles sober living, Miracle House Foundation learn to show up for their families, redefine their relationships, and become a source of strength for the people that care about them.
 Watching the restoration of relationships that have often been on the rocks for years is one of the best parts of the work we do with the men that stay with us.